sahi1l/LocalifyMastodonLinks/README.md

 color those converted links if you like, and also color links to those accounts on your home server.

+You can use the Preferences panel to set your home server (it defaults to my own, tech.lgbt), whether it colors converted and home links, and what colors to use.

 The addon is unsigned as of present; to install it, you need to visit `about:debugging#/runtime/this-firefox` and use "Load Temporary Add-on...".